Hythe Pier, Railway and Ferry: Hythe Ferry

-Every train connects at the pier head with an arrival and departure of the Hythe Ferry.
-The ferry carries passengers and bicycles, and takes about 10 minutes for the crossing.
-En route, the ferry passes the terminal used by the passenger liners and and by other cruise ships, giving good views of the vessels when they are in port.
+Every train connected at the pier head with an arrival and departure of the Hythe Ferry.
+The ferry carried passengers and bicycles, and took about 10 minutes for the crossing.
+En route, the ferry passed the terminal used by the passenger liners and and by other cruise ships, giving good views of the vessels when they were in port.

 The Southampton terminal is at the Town Quay, also the terminal of the Red Funnel ferries to the Isle of Wight.
 Town Quay is a short walk from the city centre, and is linked to both the city centre and Southampton Central railway station by bus.

-A ferry has operated from Hythe to Southampton since the Middle Ages, and it is marked on a map by Christopher Saxton of 1575.
+A ferry has operated from Hythe to Southampton since the Middle Ages, and it is marked on a map of 1575 by Christopher Saxton.
 Steam vessels were introduced in 1830.
 From 1889, the Percy family were involved in the running of the ferry, and from 1900 to 1980 the service was run by the General Estates Company, owned by the Percy family.
 As a consequence of this, many of the ferries used carried the name Hotspur, named after Henry Percy or Hotspur, who was immortalised by William Shakespeare.

 From 1991 to 2017, the ferry was operated by White Horse Ferries Between 2017 and 2023, Blue Funnel operated the ferry until it was sold to Red Funnel.

-The ferry was suspended 22 August 2024 due to issues with the pontoon at the Hythe Pier.
+The ferry was suspended on 22 August 2024 due to issues with the pontoon at the Hythe Pier.
+On the 9th of April 2026 the Hythe and Southampton Ferry Company was put into voluntary liquidation by its parent company, Red Funnel/Njord Partners..
+The Hythe Pier Company, who owns the pier itself, purchased the assets from the liquidators in June 2026.